Bit-Apps-Pro/file-manager/readme.txt

 - Activation error fixed with PHP 5.2

+- Activation error fixed with PHP 5.2

 = 2.0 =

 - Internal structure updated.

+- Internal structure updated.

 = 1.0 =

+- Initial release of the plugin.

 - Initial release of the plugin.